 - My syllabus is more student-centered and, I think, more welcoming.
 It’s also readily available online using mobile or desktop browsers.
 I continue to improve it.

 - I designed more activities that draw upon what my students already know and make reflection a key step of the learning process.

 - I gave up my role as the concierge.
 Well, almost.
 I still rely on a key OER text or two, but now, my students are increasingly responsible for locating and creating texts as they strengthen their digital and information literacy.

 - I ask more questions.
 My students start collaborating in groups from the beginning of the course until the end, and I’ve seen this work pay off in more ways than one.

-I’m still learning and improving both my online and on-campus classes, and the OTP courses continue to inform my practice.
+I’m still learning and improving both my online and on-campus classes, and the Advanced Certificate in Online Teaching Principles courses continue to inform my practice.
 In hindsight, I shouldn’t be surprised that regardless of modality, the principles of effective teaching and learning are the same.
 Welcome students and empower them as learner-explorers.
 Give them guidance and plenty of opportunities for fearless practice.
 Connect them with each other.
 These principles help create a stronger learning community—online or on-campus.
-Completing the OTP courses reinforced these principles and helped me to see new ways I can put them into effect regardless of teaching modality.
+Completing the Advanced Certificate in Online Teaching Principles courses reinforced these principles and helped me to see new ways I can put them into effect regardless of teaching modality.